Can You Treat Deep Vein Thrombosis at Home?

 If you are over the age of 50 or require surgery in the lower extremities, you may be at higher risk for blood clots.
 Individuals who are overweight, smoke, have a family history of DVT and stay seated for long periods are more likely to develop DVT.

-Medication for Deep Vein Thrombosis
+Deep Vein Thrombosis Medication

 Doctors typically prescribe blood thinners – also called anticoagulants – to stop a clot from growing and new clumps from forming.
 Depending on the severity of the issue and personal circumstances, medication can be delivered intravenously, injected or taken in a pill form.
 Clot busters – or thrombolytics – may be prescribed if the clot is dangerous and blood thinners are not working fast enough.